wireframe/wireframe.github.com/_posts/2014-05-22-day-one-rails-continuous-integration.md

 ---
 layout: post
-title: "Starting Rails Apps with Continuous Integration on Day One"
+title: "Continuous Integration for Rails Apps from Day One"
 tags:
  - testing
  - ruby